schlizbaeda/EsploraGamingController/README.md

 An Arduino Esplora board flashed with this sketch emulates a USB mouse and a USB keyboard.
 There are eight predefined modes with different key mappings.
-The mode is indicated via the Esplora's muli colour LED:
+The mode is indicated via the Esplora's multi colour LED:
 * mode 0: "common 1" - dark white
-* mode 1: "common 2" - red
+* mode 1: "MinecraftPi" - red
-* mode 2: "MinecraftPi" - green
+* mode 2: "t.b.d.: yamuplay" - green
 * mode 3: "undefined 3" - yellow
 * mode 4: "undefined 4" - blue
 * mode 5: "undefined 5" - magenta
 * mode 6: "undefined 6" - cyan
-* mode 7: "undefined 7" - white
+* mode 7: "common 2" - white

 When pressing the four Arduino switches at the same time the sketch will enter the config mode.
 Here the user can choose the key mapping